orthopteroid/EftirlitSeven/README.md

 Process, protocol, user, destination stats

+## Typical log output

+For typical log output on a low-end machine, see the file typical-log-output.txt

 # Provenance

 E7 is a fork of the linux internet application firewall douane from https://gitlab.com/douaneapp (where I've been volunteering during early 2021).
 Douane contains lots of great logic and infrastructure that can be leveraged to learn and experiment, as I have at https://gitlab.com/Orthopteroid/douane-dkms/ where I was testing smp-friendly cache-experiments.
 I've relocated those experiments to have most of my work under one roof here at github.